 Aerobic and Anaerobic Respiration - Differences & Overview

-Edited By Irshad Anwar | Updated on Aug 30, 2024 10:55 PM IST
+Edited By Irshad Anwar | Updated on Oct 10, 2024 02:09 PM IST

-What Is Respiration?
+What is Respiration?

 Respiration is one of the metabolic processes by which organisms synthesize energy, carbon dioxide and water out of oxygen and glucose.
-This process is crucial for the existence of all aerobic organisms because it is the only place where energy is produced paramount for cellular activities and physiological processes.
+This process is crucial for the existence of all aerobic organisms because it is the only place where energy is produced that is paramount for cellular activities and physiological processes.
 In living organisms, respiration is not only identified to provide energy for metabolic functions but also has a significant role in regulating the body’s internal environment and supporting growth and development besides repair functions.
 Knowing or appreciating the respiratory process is significant to grasping the hardworking process of energy generation and usage in biological processes.

-Comparison Between Aerobic And Anaerobic Respiration
+Comparison between Aerobic and Anaerobic Respiration

 Key Differences